YarnSpinnerTool/YSDocs/docs/using-yarndonut/quick-start.md

 # ⚡ Quick Start

-Want to use Yarn Spinner in a new scene right away?
+Want to use YarnDonut in a new scene right away?
 Follow these steps.

 ### Setting Up A Demo Scene